AndresUribe1234/Habits-back/README.md

 Note: The app requires a front-end code to work properly.
 Please refer to the [Habits Front-end](https://github.com/AndresUribe1234/Habits-front) repository for more information.

+## Usage

+To use the API, follow these steps:

+1. Make sure that the MongoDB database is running.
+2. Set the necessary environment variables in a `config.env` file:

+   - `PORT`: The port number where the API should listen for requests.
+   - `USERNAME`: The username for the MongoDB database.
+   - `PASSWORD`: The password for the MongoDB database.
+   - `DATABASE_PASSWORD`: The password for the MongoDB database.
+   - `DATABASE_USERNAME`: The username for the MongoDB database.
+   - `DATABASE`: The URL for the MongoDB database.
+   - `DATABASE_NAME`: The name of the MongoDB database.
+   - `JWT_SECRET`: The secret key for JWT authentication.
+   - `JWT_EXPIRES_IN`: The time (in seconds) for JWT token to expire.
+   - `JWT_COOKIE_EXPIRES_IN`: The time (in seconds) for JWT cookie to expire.
+   - `API_KEY_SENDGRID`: The API key for SendGrid email service.

+3. Run the API: `npm start`.

 ## API Routes

 ### Users